be-krishna/100-days-of-code-dypimr/README.md

    Expected Output :
    February 2016 has 29 days
    ```
-3. Write a Java program that keeps a number from the user and generates an integer between 1 and 7 and displays the name of the weekday.
+3. Write a Java program that takes a number from the user between 1 and 7 and displays the name of the weekday.
    ```
    Input number: 3